-- Local Authority central services such as the ASD Outreach Team, Behaviour Support or Sensory Service (for students with a hearing or visual need). - Outside agencies such as the Speech and Language Therapy (SALT) Service.
+- Local Authority central services such as the ASD Outreach Team, Behaviour Support or Sensory Service (for students with a hearing or visual need). - Outside agencies such as the Speech and Language Therapy (SALT) Service or Educational Psychology.

 For your child this would mean